WorkPedroCampelo/WeatherApp/README.md

-Simple weather web, made with HTML,Tailwind CSS and Javascript
+Simple weather web, made with HTML, Tailwind CSS and Javascript

 # TODO
 - Set icons (atm it only has 2 icons for cloudy and sunny days)